alexugthub/alexugthub/README.md

 - **Microsoft Visual Studio** (+15 years).
 I started to learn C++ and .NET on VS 6.0 when in high school and I have been useing this suite of tools for many projects ever since.
 - **PHP** (+12 years).
 One of my favorites for the server side.
 I always kept up with the releases of new versions from 5.6 to 8.4 and I used PHP as a module and CGI, for scripts, full systems and I even played at creating a desktop application, just to see how far it can go.
 - **HTML5** (+15 years).
 Yes, I am from the time of tables and iframes and buttons made of images.
 But I have witnessed the progress of HTML across the years and I have honed my skills constantly to keep up with it.
 I like my HTML layouts to be standard-compliant, according to W3C standards, semantic, accessible, clean and modern.
+- **CSS3** (+15 years).
+Responsiveness is key.
+Flexbox, grids: I can set them up in a blink.
+Transitions and animations are also features that I enjoy using to create beautiful, interactive interfaces.

 ## Principles